Skip to main content Skip to main menu Skip to footer menu

 4. Seamless customer experience – and more sales

-Marketing automation is software designed to automate some repetitive marketing tasks, like emails or push notifications.
-With automation technology, you can pull data from other channels and utilize it in marketing campaigns.
+Marketing automation allows you to automate repetitive marketing tasks, like sending emails, setting up e-commerce automations, or sending WhatsApp messages.
+With automation technology, you can gather data from other channels and use it in your marketing campaigns.

-Marketing automation enables carefully targeted, personalized and rightly-timed customer communication.
-Automation technology can be used for many purposes – one is to drive leads through the sales funnel into conversion.
+Automation enables highly targeted, personalized, and timely customer communication.
+This technology can be used for a variety of purposes – one of which is guiding leads further down the sales funnel toward conversion.

 In our international marketing automation survey, the respondents rated improved targeting of messages and a better marketing ROI as the most prominent benefits of marketing automation.

-A customer relationship management (CRM) solution allows you to manage all your company's relationships and interactions with customers and prospects.
-It stores, for instance, information on how long a person has been a customer and the history of their purchases.
+A CRM system helps you manage all your company’s relationships and interactions with customers and prospects.
+It stores information like a customer’s purchase history and how long they’ve been a client.

 The benefits of integrating marketing automation and CRM